justinmc/qPCR-data-viz/README.md

 ## Performance
 I store the qPCR data in a simple 1D array and make derivations of that data as needed.
 This seems to work fine on this scale and with these features (the only slow down I see might be a slight delay when checking the checkbox), but it would need to be rethought to handle significantly more data.
 Memoization of some derived values might help as well in order to ensure that React only rerenders when absolutely necessary.

+## UI
+As it is now, the app does not support mobile or small screen sizes at all!